 In previous monitoring periods, macroinvertebrate surveys have been performed as components of other consent holders' programmes and for state of the environment monitoring (SEM) purposes.
-These were used to provide biological information for the Mangorei HEP scheme, as well as specific surveys for scheme monitoring performed during the spring residual flow (400 L/sec) and summer residual flow (700 L/sec) to assess the effects of residual flows on macroinvertebrate communities during the 1999-2000 period (TRC 2000-51).
-No specific HEP scheme macroinvertebrate surveys were programmed for the 2012-2013 period.
-However, state of the environment monitoring data to date for four sites in the Waiwhakaiho River (TRC 2011b, TRC 2012b, and 2013), applicable for consent monitoring purposes, are summarised beneath.
+These were used to provide biological information for the Mangorei HEP scheme, as well as specific surveys for scheme monitoring performed during the spring residual flow (400 l/s) and summer residual flow (700 l/s) to assess the effects of residual flows on macroinvertebrate communities during the 1999-2000 period (TRC 2000-51).
+No specific HEP scheme macroinvertebrate surveys were programmed for the 2013-2014 period.
+However, state of the environment monitoring data to date for four sites in the Waiwhakaiho River (TRC 2011b, TRC 2012b, TRC 2013, and TRC, 2014), applicable for consent monitoring purposes, are summarised beneath.